open-contracting/standard_extension_template/README.md

 This file is required.
 It provides information about the extension to be used by any OCDS automated tool.

-This repository contains an [example extension.json](https://github.com/open-contracting/standard_extension_template/blob/master/extension.json). [extension-schema.json](https://github.com/open-contracting/standard-maintenance-scripts/blob/master/schema/extension-schema.json) describes its format.
+This repository contains an [example extension.json](https://github.com/open-contracting/standard_extension_template/blob/master/extension.json) that describes its format.

 ### Required fields